Let’s Talk Money and Medical Transcription—Part 1

 A lot of us were raised with the idea that there are three things one should never talk about: religion, politics, and money.
 The reason being is that these things often have a lot of passionate opinions about them and easily end up in heated debate, but if no one ever talks about them, how does one become more informed?
 As you embark on a new career in medical transcription and editing, money is going to suddenly be at the forefront of your concerns, so let’s start talking about it!

-When it comes to money and medical transcription/editing, the two most common questions are (1) How much can I expect to make when first starting out? and (2) Will I be able to make a living at it?
+When it comes to money and a medical transcription and editing career, the two most common questions are (1) How much can I expect to make when first starting out? and (2) Will I be able to make a living at it?
 The answer to the first question is, “I don’t know.”
 The answer to second question is, “I don’t know.”
 While I don’t know the answers for your unique situation, I do know some variables that will help you answer the questions for yourself.

 Most MT companies are considered national companies.
 This means that you can live in California and work for a company in Washington that has accounts in Florida.
 National companies usually pay by the line, which means the faster you produce work, the more money you make.
 However, there is still a small number of local opportunities in many cities.
 Although these jobs are harder to come by and are not available everywhere, they do tend to pay better—sometimes even paying by the hour—while still offering at-home positions after some in-house training.
 Check your local hospitals and clinics for job boards, browse the local classifieds, and don’t be afraid to use the word-of-mouth method by asking your friends that already work in the local healthcare industry.

 That’s not to say that only local companies provide pay worth working for.
 National companies can vary quite drastically, even among companies that offer the same cents-per-line rate, so if your main concern is pay, here are some things to consider and investigate before accepting a position.